-This is our public briefing note on the UK’s Data Proteciton and Digital Information Bill.
-Our main points are:
+This was our public briefing note on the initial version of the UK’s Data Protection and Digital Information Bill.
+Our main points were:

 - Data is a significant source of power in modern democratic societies.
 It is becoming fundamental to the social and political contract between citizens and the state, and to transactions between consumers and the private sector.